Skip to content

 Technical Setup

 We manage all essential files (markdown pages, graphics, configuration, theme, etc.) within a public Git repository, allowing for collaborative working and revision control.
-GitLab features offer different possibilities of contribution and ensure up-to-date and consistent content by including a review process.
-In principle, there are three possible ways how you can contribute to this documentation.
-These are outlined below.
+GitLab's features offer different possibilities of contribution and ensure up-to-date and consistent content by including a review process.
+There are three possible ways how you can contribute to this documentation.
+These are described below.

 Before you start

-Before you start your very first commit, please make sure that you are familiar with our Git workflow and that you have at least skimmed the Content Rules.
+Before you start your very first commit, please make sure that you are familiar with our Git workflow and that you have at least skimmed through the Content Rules.

 Git Workflow

-We employ a so-called Git feature workflow with development branch.
+We employ a so-called Git feature workflow with a development branch.
 In our case, the working branch is called preview and is kept in parallel to the main branch.

 Graphic on Git workflow